majoseph77/mancala_game_project1/README.md

 - The player who still has pieces on his side of the board when the game ends captures all of those pieces.

 - Count all the pieces in each store.
 The winner is the player with the most pieces.

+##User Stories

+- As a user I want to know how to play the game.
+How I win, lose and gain points.

+- As a user I want to know how to play the game.
+How I win, lose and gain points.

+- As a user I want the game to be colorful ,have sound an animation.

+- As an administrator I want the board to clear at the end of each game to signify a brand new game has started

+- As an administrator I want to create a board where each container has a specific ID